Types of movements in the human body

 Although very similar, rotations are distinct from abductions/adductions, due to the planes the movements are happening in.

 Many anatomical entities take part in rotation, but a few examples are given below.

 - Anatomical structures: The head turns relative to the trunk.

 - Reference axes: The movement is in the transverse plane.
-The ‘fulcrum’ is the longitudinal axis passing up and down through the vertebral column and the crown of your head.
+The ‘fulcrum’ is the longitudinal/vertical axis passing up and down through the vertebral column and the crown of your head.

 - Direction: These two movements happen by changing the position the nose is pointing to.
 Turning your head laterally corresponds to lateral rotation, while turning it back to look straight ahead corresponds to medial rotation.